BoldGrid/boldgrid-backup/readme.txt

 * Bug fix:     Prevent fatals during activation when library classes are missing.
 * Bug fix:     Fixed escaping of html on archives page when backup only exists remotely.
+* Bug fix:     Don't show "Make your first backup" message while a backup is in progress.

 = 1.11.5 =